|Guide||♦||5 Triplogs||0 Topics|

 The Crossover Trail heads in a westwardly direction undulating slightly as it progresses.
-As you proceed on clear, cold days you'll see"clouds" emanating from the ground (Palo Verde Nuclear Plant) and closer in the foreground you'll start to distinguish a brown, block like building (Estrella Foothills High School).
-To the north you'll have foothills of the Estrella's and to the south there is a large sandy wash.
+As you proceed on clear, cold days you'll see"clouds" emanating from the ground (Palo Verde Nuclear Plant), and closer in the foreground you'll start to distinguish a brown, block-like building (Estrella Foothills High School).
+To the north, you'll have foothills of the Estrella's and to the south, is a large sandy wash.
 The wash is hard to see for most of the trail but the green trees and shrubs that line it will identify its location.
-The trail itself does not change in elevation much, in fact, it only drops about 20 feet in the .9 miles.
-The trail is a dual track that I (seriously) believe was constructed by driving a quad with a steel screen behind it.
+The trail itself does not change in elevation much, in fact, it only drops about 20 feet in the 0.9 miles.
+The trail is a dual-track that I (seriously) believe was constructed by driving a quad with a steel screen behind it.
 The trail is distinct but is still pretty rocky - racked rocks.
 The trail people did do a nice job on the wash crossings.
-There are 5 minor washes that are transversed and all of them have easy entry and exit points.
-At .9 miles the Crossover Trail ends at a "fenced open gate".
+5 minor washes are transversed and all of them have easy entry and exit points.
+At 0.9 miles the Crossover Trail ends at a "fenced open gate".
 There is a pay station here for those who might be accessing the preserve from the Estrella Community.
 The Crossover Trail is currently not signed from this end.
 But as I said earlier I believe it is the only trail that connects the two systems.

 There are no water sources along this trail.
 But there is a drinking fountain at the Toothaker TH, which you would most likely use if you were starting from within the regional park.
 Realize this is 5 miles away from the Crossover Trail.
 There is also a drinking fountain at the Estrella Mountain Ranch Community TH.
 This TH is located just north of the Estrella Foothills High School, next to a bike track and a park.
 Realize this is 2 miles away from the Crossover Trail.